 To answer this question fully would involve addressing all possible combinations of several variables.
 For our purposes, suffice it to say that in this situation, peer support team members should contact their clinical supervisor immediately.
 The appropriate action will then be decided upon and implemented.
 Some of the variables which must be considered are (1) whether you advised the person of the limits of peer support team member confidentiality.
 If yes, this likely means that the information was communicated because the person wants to confront the consequences of his or her behavior with your support, (2) you failed to advise the person of the confidentiality limitations.
-It may be that the person communicated this information with an expectation of confidentiality (which does not make it confidential), (3) the type of information presented, (4) whether you are a mandatory reporter of actual or suspected child abuse or neglect, (5) whether you are a police officer, and (6) whether the information involves a crime within a domestic relationship.
+It may be that the person communicated this information with an expectation of confidentiality (which does not make it confidential), (3) the type of information presented, and (4) whether you are a mandatory reporter of actual or suspected child abuse or neglect, or actual or suspected abuse or exploitation of at-risk elders.
 Regardless of the circumstances, you should (1) stop the conversation in this area immediately, (2) continue peer support but do not further discuss the incident, (3) advise or re-advise the person that information indicative of criminal conduct is not protected, (4) tell the person that it would be better if a more comprehensive confidential resource was contacted to discuss this information, (5) inform the person that you must contact your clinical supervisor, (6) contact your clinical supervisor, and (7) assist the person to contact a more comprehensive confidential resource if requested (all referral resources have the responsibility to advise the person of any limitations of their confidentiality).
-If the person continues to talk about criminal behavior, you must act in a manner consistent with your police officer position.
+If the person continues to talk about criminal behavior, you will have to act in a manner consistent with your position and the type of information being presented.
 Discussion: Stopping the conversation when a person begins to discuss information indicative of any criminal conduct is not a peer support effort to assist the person to conceal or cover-up past or on-going criminal behavior.
 Quite the contrary, peer support interactions encourage honesty and the assumption of personal responsibility.
 Instead, stopping the conversation and following up as indicated recognizes the fact that you can better assist the person if you are not placed in a position where you might become a witness in a possible prosecution.
-As it is, you may be required to take action and/or testify based upon the information already presented.
-No matter what the specifics are in any case, if persons present information indicative of any criminal conduct, do not leave them alone, especially if the person is a police officer.
+As it is, you may be required to report or testify based upon the information presented prior to stopping the conversation.
+No matter what the specifics are in any case, if persons present information indicative of any criminal conduct, do not leave them alone, especially if the person is a firefighter.
 Stay with the person until otherwise directed by your clinical supervisor.
 Peer support team members are committed to helping others, however peer support team members are not required to, and do not jeopardize themselves professionally or ethically by concealing ongoing or past criminal activity.